IhorHorchakov/spring-mvc-observability/README.md

 ##### Create traces and spans

-This setup automatically creates spans only for incoming HTTP requests.
-We can customize this behaviour by creating spans and traces programmatically in any place we want to track.
+This setup automatically creates traces only for HTTP requests coming into controllers.
+We can customize this behaviour by creating spans and traces programmatically in any place we want.
 Another way is to use `@NewSpan` and `@ContinueSpan` annotations.
 To enable annotations we have to declare the `SpanAspect` bean in Spring Application Context.

 Here I have marked the methods of CarRentalManagerClient by `@NewSpan` and new traces were created:
 <p align="center"><img src="img/grafana-tempo-client-span.png" width="900px"/></p>